 Salt, to taste

-1. In a large, flat skillet, add the olive oil, garlic, scallion and a dash of salt.
+1. First, sauté the aromatics for the vegan paella.
+In a large, flat skillet, add the olive oil, garlic, scallion and a dash of salt.
 Sauté over medium heat for ~2 minutes or until the onions are soft.
 Then, add the smoked paprika and garlic powder, and stir around another 30 seconds.

 2. Add the cauliflower, red bell pepper, and carrots.
 Stir around over medium-low heat for 3 minutes.